 We have read how carrying out a ministry has become a challenge for pastors today.
-Social networks, conflicts, the COVID-19 crisis and the effects it has produced on a social, psychological, and emotional level, among others, have left pastors facing unprecedented challenges, both in their inner world and the world of those they minister.
+Let’s see how to show self-awareness in your ministry.
+Social networks, conflicts, the COVID-19 crisis, and the effects it has produced on a social, psychological, and emotional level, among others, have left pastors facing unprecedented challenges, both in their inner world and the world of those they minister.
 The question then is, how do you minister with a broken identity?
 How can you help others when you, as a pastor, are facing your own struggles in life?
 How can you give others the support they need that you feel you cannot give?
 I will show you how you can do it.

 This is an indispensable discipline.
 There can be no change in your life without self-knowledge.
-This requires seeing ourselves clearly, being aware of our thoughts, our emotions, being aware of how our pain leads us to see ourselves and others in dysfunctional ways, and how that impacts us.
+This requires seeing ourselves clearlclearly, being aware of our thoughts, and our emotions, being aware of how our pain leads us to see ourselves and others in dysfunctional ways, and how that impacts us.

 Saint Augustine said: How can you get closer to God when you are so far from yourself?
 And he prayed, “Lord, let me know myself so that I can know you.”